 Today, Daily Cargo News primarily covers news and trends in container, liner and bulk shipping, ports, logistics, freighting and customs broking, supply chain & logistics, dry bulk trades,project cargo, government policy, law, regulation and shipping’s impact on the environment.

-Daily Cargo News’ current publishing stable includes the weekly newspaper, a website, a daily newswire, three different daily e-mail data reports, and an annual directory.
+Daily Cargo News’ current publishing stable includes the monthly magazine, a website, a daily newswire, three different daily e-mail data reports, and an annual directory.
+In addition, we have an electronic data site detailing voyage information for all vessels calling in to Australian Ports.

 Australian Shipping & Maritime Industry Awards